What is predictive analytics?

 Enhanced risk reduction

-Depending on your industry, predictive analytics software can play a major role in risk reduction.
-Sectors such as finance and insurance are using predictive modelling to construct an accurate picture of a customer or business, based on all data available.
-This can then form a more reliable interpretation of that person, business or incident which can be used to make sensible, effective decisions.
-Predictive analytics is gaining acceptance in many business areas including supply chain risk where it can predict the likelihood of disaster or other events that might cause disruption.
+Depending on your industry, predictive analytics software can play a significant role in reducing risk.
+Sectors such as finance and insurance are using predictive modelling to construct an accurate picture of a customer or business, based on all available data.
+This can then form a more reliable interpretation of that person, business, or incident, which can be used to make sensible, effective decisions.
+Predictive analytics is gaining acceptance in many business areas, including supply chain risk, where it can predict the likelihood of disaster or other events that might cause disruption.

 Enhanced fraud detection

 Fraud detection was one of the first use cases where predictive analytics software was applied.
-As predictive analytics is particularly good at identifying trends and patterns in behavior, it can easily spot anomalies that may indicate threat or fraud, which can then be highlighted and prevented.
-Insurance fraud is one of the biggest crimes in the US, costing at least $80 billion each year, and predictive analytics tools are now being deployed to better detect and flag fraudulent and duplicate claims.
+As predictive analytics is particularly good at identifying trends and patterns in behavior, it can easily spot anomalies that may indicate a threat or fraud, which can then be highlighted and prevented.
+Insurance fraud is one of the most significant crimes in the US, costing at least $80 billion annually, and predictive analytics tools are now being deployed to better detect and flag fraudulent and duplicate claims.

 Targeted, personalized marketing campaigns

 With a predictive analytics platform, an enterprise can get much more value from its customer data.
-You know who your customers are, where they are and their buying behaviour and preferences.
-Armed with this information, they can determine customer responses or purchases, as well as promote cross-sell opportunities.
-The predictive analytics algorithms can more closely target and personalize marketing campaigns helping businesses attract, retain and grow their most profitable customers.
+You know who your customers are, where they are, and their buying behaviour and preferences.
+Armed with this information, they can determine customer responses or purchases, as well as promote cross-selling opportunities.
+The predictive analytics algorithms can more closely target and personalize marketing campaigns, helping businesses attract, retain, and grow their most profitable customers.

 Why choose OpenText for your predictive analytics platform?

-OpenText is at the forefront of the development of a wide range of analytics solutions.
+OpenText is at the forefront of developing a wide range of analytics solutions.

 For example, OpenText Magellan is an AI-powered analytics platform with comprehensive predictive analytics capabilities.
 It delivers a scalable analytics and data visualization platform that enables businesses to design, deploy, and manage secure, interactive web applications, reports, and dashboards fed by multiple data sources.

-The solution provides users with a 360-degree view of their business, explores billions of records in seconds and predictive analytics techniques all in a drag-and-drop experience, with no complex data modelling or coding required.
+The solution provides users with a 360-degree view of their business, explores billions of records in seconds, and uses predictive analytics techniques all in a drag-and-drop experience, with no complex data modelling or coding required.

 Editor’s note: This is an installment in our “AI Glossary” series of blog posts, offering guidance on key areas of artificial intelligence and analytics.
 Look for future posts in this series over the months to come.